-Putu pap and chuck, that’s what Wozobona Cultural House is all about.
-Come and experience the real Soweto.
+Putu pap and chuck: that’s what Wozobona Cultural House is all about.
+Come and experience the real Soweto!
 Wozobona Cultural House is dedicated to the memory of the struggle for democracy and the heroes of that time.
-The Wozobona Cultural House is situated in Orlando East and it speaks of all things authentic.
-Come and experience it for yourself!
+Situated at 976 Phiela street, Orlando East, it speaks of all things authentic.

 Housed in one of the sexiest buildings in the province, the Soweto Theatre hosts some of the best live acts and theatre productions around.
 The grounds offer a panoramic view of Soweto itself and the building boasts a museum which showcases the history of this historic township.